-Lamentations 3:22, 23

-"Because of the Lord's great love we are not consumed, for his compassions never fail.
+Lamentations 3:22,23 "Because of the Lord's great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness."

-ow do you respond to God when you don't understand what He's doing in your life or in the life of anoth ner? hich scriptures speak to the faithfulness of God? intern serriptures speak to the raidinatiless of cour ow might memorizing these scriptures change your perspective during those times when you find yourse prestioning God's faithfulness? elf actioning dod 5 faithfutiless.
+1. How do you respond to God when you don't understand what He's doing in your life or anothers?

-Luke 8:24
+2. Which scriptures speak to God's faithfulness?

+3. How might memorizing these scriptures change your perspective during those times when you find yourself questioning God's faithfulness?
-"The disciples went and woke him, saying, 'Master, Master, we are going to drown!"

-e got up and rebuked the wind and the raging waters; the storm subsided and all was calm (Luke 8:24).
+"The disciples went and woke him, saying, "Master, Master, we are going to drown!""
+Luke 8:24 e got up and rebuked the wind and the raging waters; the storm subsided and all was calm (Luke 8:24).
 Have you been there?
 Has life ever dealt you a blow that made you feel as though you were drowning?
 It is that overwhelming sense of dread accompanied by fear and paralysis.
 She knows that feeling, the unsuspecting wife who is told she is no longer loved.
 She is overwhelmed at the prospect of facing her future without her beloved husband.